Configuring General Settings

 -:source [=> target] to exclude files or directories to publish as build artifacts.
 The parts enclosed in square brackets are optional.
 Rules are grouped by the right part and are applied in the order of appearance:

-will tell TeamCity to publish all files except for folder1 into the
+will tell TeamCity to publish all files except for

 Line format description: